Posts tagged ‘poetry’

 I look out to see the new day

-a bright ray of the sun breaks through
+a bright ray of sun breaks through the darkness

 The machine killed creativity